knassen/personal-tech/README.md

     the issues list is getting shorter.

   - Most pages are updated for language and viewport settings now.
-The latter should make them look better on a mobile device.
+The latter should make them look better on mobile devices.

 I hope you will find a few things here that are worthwhile.
-And maybe they will give you some ideas for utilities of your own or remind you of ways to do things in unix/linux.
+Maybe they will give you some ideas for utilities of your own or remind you of ways to do things in unix/linux.
 I still use some of these programs.